-There are many apps which are published by companies.
-Enterprise apps are apps that are deployed and used within your organization and you can manage single sign-on settings for them by azure portal.
-If your you want to add your own app and integrate it with Azure AD, you need to register the app in App registrations.
-Also, if you grant permissions to your App, it will occur in Enterprise applications.
-If your app is added from gallery, you cannot configure the Reply URL.
-You can only configure your own app in Application registrations
+There are many apps that are published by companies.
+Enterprise apps are apps that are deployed and used within your organization, and you can manage single sign-on settings for them through the Azure portal.
+If you want to add your own app and integrate it with Azure AD, you need to register the app in App registrations.
+Also, if you grant permissions to your app, it will occur in enterprise applications.
+If your app is added from the gallery, you cannot configure the reply URL.
+You can only configure your own app in application registrations.

-The enterprise applications blade represents Service Principals, rather than applications.
-A Service Principal can be thought of as an instantiation of your application into the tenant.
-In the example of multi-tenancy, you as an app developer may register an application, then have multiple tenants sign in & consent to the app.
+The enterprise applications blade represents service prinicipals rather than applications.
+A service principal can be thought of as an instantiation of your application for the tenant.
+In the example of multi-tenancy, you as an app developer, may register an application, then have multiple tenants sign in & consent to the app.
 At that point, each of those tenants will get a Service Principal provisioned into their tenant and it will show up in the Enterprise Apps section.
-To prompt a Service Principal to be provisioned in the same tenant as the app registration, you simply need to complete a sign in request and consent to the application.
+To prompt a service principal to be provisioned in the same tenant as the app registration, you simply need to complete a sign-in request and consent to the application.
 It should show up after that.

 Azure native app registration

-You can use Azure Active Directory (Azure AD) Application Proxy to publish web apps, but it also can be used to publish native client applications that are configured with the Microsoft Authentication Library (MSAL).
-Native client applications differ from web apps because they’re installed on a device, while web apps are accessed through a browser.
+- You can use the Azure Active Directory (Azure AD) Application Proxy to publish web apps, but it can also be used to publish native client applications that are configured with the Microsoft Authentication Library (MSAL).
+Native client applications differ from web apps because they are installed on a device, while web apps are accessed through a browser.

-To publish native applications, use the Microsoft Authentication Library, which take care of authentication and supports many client environments.
-Application Proxy fits into the Desktop app that calls a web API on behalf of a signed-in user scenario.
+- To publish native applications, use the Microsoft Authentication Library, which takes care of authentication and supports many client environments.
+Application Proxy fits into the desktop app that calls a web API on behalf of a signed-in user scenario.

-For more information about the native app registration, see How to enable native client applications to interact with proxy applications?
+- For more information about native app registration, see How to enable native client applications to interact with proxy applications.

 Azure AD app registration powershell

-We are going to see how to register an app to Azure AD via PowerShell to take advantage of this.
+We are going to see how to register an app in Azure AD via PowerShell to take advantage of this.